 - Occupancy Tax

-Also, you’ll need to provide your guests with some amenities, some of which essential, others necessary if you want to offer to your guests a superior experience.
+Also, you’ll need to provide your guests with some amenities, some of which are essential, others necessary if you want to offer your guests a superior experience.

 You can see how costs might start to add up and affect your profitability.
 But if you manage your property correctly and carefully track your expenses, you’ll be able to make good money from Airbnb.